Beechy-92/beechy-milestone-2/README.md

 ## User Stories

-- **Step** – *As a home baker, I want to quickly scale my recipe ingredients so that I can make a cake for a larger party without manually calculating amounts.*
+- **Steph** – *As a home baker, I want to quickly scale my recipe ingredients so that I can make a cake for a larger party without manually calculating amounts.*

 ## Testing
   ### Javascript Testing